 Wing-backs are usually vital in a 5-3-2 WB system, but the attacking contributions from Amoros and Sauzée in this game were few and meagre.

-did manage to get into the Scottish half.
+Amoros did manage to get into the Scottish half at times.
 True to his playing style, he battled his way forward with the ball at feet (mirroring his opponent Nicol), but he rarely knew what to do with the ball once high up the pitch.
 Sauzée, moreover, appeared to be cautious because of (the anonymous) Ian Ferguson, and perhaps also uncomfortable in his new position.

 In particular the use of Sauzée was a disappointment from this perspective.
 A midfielder by profession, Sauzée had nothing to offer going forward on the night – in distinct contrast with the qualifier in Belgrade, where he made some intelligent running and was one of France's best players.

-The lack of support from the wing-backs was also in stark contrast to the game in Belgrade, where the 4-3-3 formation made France a real menace in the wide areas throughout the game.
-Durand made a couple of clever runs to the left, while more lateral movement probably was expected from Xuereb.
+The lack of support from the wing-backs was also in stark contrast to the game in Belgrade, where the 4-3-3 formation ensured that France were threatening in the wide areas throughout the game.
+More lateral movement probably should have been expected from Xuereb here.

-Scotland added to their lead x minutes into the second half, and again it was Mo Johnston with the goal for the home side – his 5th in the qualification so far.
+Scotland added to their lead 8 minutes into the second half, and again it was Mo Johnston with the goal for the home side – his 5th in the qualification so far.

 The Scottish left midfielder issue: Strachan on for ineffectual Ferguson

-Roxburgh made a change shortly after the goal, replacing youngster Ian Ferguson with Gordon Strachan (10:39).
-The substitution was probably prompted by a desire to shore up things, with the vastly experienced Strachan coming on for the so far mediocre Ferguson.
+Roxburgh made a change shortly after the goal, replacing youngster Ian Ferguson with Gordon Strachan in the 56th minute.
+The substitution was probably prompted by a desire to shore up things, with the vastly experienced Strachan coming on for youngster Ferguson.

-The substitution meant that Strachan took his usual position to the wide right, prompting a switch for Steve Nicol from right to left.
+Strachan took his usual position to the wide right, prompting a switch for the versatile Steve Nicol from right to left.

-Nicol, however, was thriving.
+Nicol, however, was thriving all evening.
 It is not that Nicol is the most skilled wide-player in Europe.
 He does however possess the tenacity and work rate to make the most out of whatever position he is asked to play in.
-Beside McCoist and Johnston, the other key player in Scotland's team was Steve Nicol.
+He produced some powerful running at Amoros.